grz0zrg/wui/README.md

     y: 64,

     element: null, // if an element is specified, the menu will be shown around it

+    angle: 90, // offset the items positions by 90°

     // radius
     rx: 64,